10 Snakes That Barely Move All Day

 © Wikimedia Commons User: Razzcherry – CC BY-SA 4.0

-A species of western Sumatra, Indonesia, which averages at 1.5 metres and is thick like a tree trunk.
-Sumatran short-tailed pythons have black and brown patterns, which have evolved to mimic the muddy swamp shores they lie on.
-This allows them to fulfil their chosen lifestyle: an ambush predator which moves only every few days, staying still like a fleshy serpent statue otherwise.
-Sumatran short-tailed pythons mainly eat mammals, and to acquire them they perform a rapid lunge, which contrasts horrifically against their usual sluggishness.
-After swallowing, it’s back to perfect stillness again, like nothing ever happened.
+A species of western Sumatra and Indonesia, which averages at 1.5 metres and has a crushingly thick body.
+Sumatran-short tailed pythons (Python curtus) have murky black and brown patterns, which have evolved to mimic the muddy swamp shores they lie on.
+This allows them to fulfill their chosen lifestyle: a patient ambush predator which only moves every few days.

-It’s a basic cost benefit analysis for this species, where the answer lies clearly with barely moving.
-If they decided to be an active forager, then short-tailed pythons aren’t fast enough to compete with an oriental ratsnake, which are not only fast, but nimble tree climbers.
-A short-tailed python would cause branches to snap with its crushing weight.
+The Sumatran short-tailed python’s lazy nature is based purely on logic, as they lack the skills to compete with other snakes.
+If they decided to be an active forager, then short-tailed pythons are far too slow to compete with oriental ratsnakes or cobras, which are not only fast, but nimble tree climbers.
+A short-tailed python would just cause branches to snap with its crushing weight.

 2 Emerald tree boa